yannvon/cascadeth/data/Cascadeth.md

   - [ ] even if we use ackState, and then roll it back as soon as we discover error, then follow-up acks would still have been wrong and we can't simply re-ack other follow-up txs !!
   - [ ] This problem got me quite confused
   - [ ] Also present in EPFL Astro implementation
+- [ ] Chain mutex when processing, hence no concurrency problems for now

 ## Fundamental differences account based vs UTXO based model